Lila Abu-Lughod

-Lila Abu-Lughod (ليلى أبو لغد) (born 1952) is an American anthropologist.
-She is the Joseph L. Buttenweiser Professor of Social Science in the Department of Anthropology at Columbia University in New York City.
+Lila Abu-Lughod (ليلى أبو لغد; born 1952) is an American anthropologist.
+She is the Joseph L. Buttenweiser Professor of Social Science at Columbia University.
 She specializes in ethnographic research in the Arab world, and her seven books cover topics including sentiment and poetry, nationalism and media, gender politics and the politics of memory.

 Early life and education

-Lila Abu-Lughod was born on October 21st, 1952, in Champaign, Illinois, USA, where her father, Ibrahim Abu-Lughod, undertook his BA at the University of Illinois.
+Lila Abu-Lughod was born on October 21st, 1952, in Champaign, Illinois, where her father, Ibrahim Abu-Lughod, graduated from the University of Illinois.
 Ibrahim Abu-Lughod was a prominent Palestinian academic well-known for his academic work and activism for Palestine.
-Her mother, Janet Abu-Lughod, née Lippman, was a leading Jewish American urban sociologist.
+Her mother, Janet Abu-Lughod (née Lippman), was a leading Jewish American urban sociologist.